Updating Your Arts & Crafts House?

 Most sinks had separate hot and cold faucets.
 The mixing faucet in which hot and cold water is blended inside the faucet did not arrive until the 1930s.
 Mixing faucets are now required by most local plumbing codes because they are safer.
 There are a great many styles to choose from that are suitable for an Arts & Crafts bath.
 Two-handle faucets are the most authentic — the single handle faucet was not available until after the World War and would not have been seen in an Arts & Crafts bath.

-White and off-white, the "sanitary colors", were favored until the late 1920s when pastel sanitary fixtures were introduced which led to experimentation with pastel tiles and tile borders.
-These new colors, including turquoise, peach lemon-lemon and hot pink, were to become closely associated with post-war modernism in tens of thousands of Cape Cod and post-war Colonial houses.
-However, most of these bathroom colors actually originated during the late Arts & Crafts era.
+White and off-white, the "sanitary colors", were favored until the late 1920s when pastel sanitary fixtures designed by noted industiral designer, Henry Dreyfuss, were introduced by Crane Co. which led to experimentation with pastel tiles and tile borders.
+These new colors, including turquoise, peach lemon-lemon, and hot pink, were to become closely associated with post-war modernism in hundreds of thousands of Cape Cod and post-war Colonial houses.
+However, most of these "Retro" bathroom colors actually originated during the late Arts & Crafts era.

-High-tank toilets began to be replaced by two-piece standard siphon toilets just after the turn of the 20th century, and by 1920 the high-tank toilets were rare in new installations. the low-profile two-piece toilet was not only much quieter that the high-tank model, but was less bulky, making the bathroom seem larger.
+High-tank toilets began to be replaced by two-piece standard siphon toilets just after the turn of the 20th century, and by 1920 the high-tank toilets were rare in new installations. the low-profile two-piece toilet was not only much quieter than the high-tank model but was less bulky, making the bathroom seem larger.

 Kohler introduced the double-walled apron alcove tub (what you think of as the standard bathtub) in 1911, and it quickly replaced the claw-foot and pedestals tubs in use since the 19th century.
 Moving the tub to one wall, instead of in the center of the room, made more space in the bathroom for other things, like modest vanities, which at the time were often furniture rather than built-in cabinets, or built-in cabinets designed to look like furniture.